KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/orientation.md

 A typical developer in the Komodo ecosystem will build all their application logic in a separate application that runs outside of their Smart Chain daemon.

-The developer's app will send API requests to their Smart Chain's daemon to update the blockchain state and to take advantage of Komodo's default Fluidity modules.
-(Fluidity modules provide functionality similar to the "smart contracts" that are common on other platforms.
-However, we argue that Fluidity modules are dramatically more powerful.)
+The developer's software will send API requests to their Smart Chain's daemon to update the blockchain state and take advantage of Komodo's default Antara modules.
+(Antara modules provide functionality similar to the "smart contracts" that are common on other platforms.
+However, we argue that Antara modules are dramatically more powerful.)

 For this developer, any programming language that is capable of sending API requests to the software daemon is compatible.

-#### An Advanced Fluidity Developer
+#### An Advanced Antara Developer

 A highly advanced developer may be interested to take advantage of the full potential of Komodo technology.

-This developer can utilize Komodo's Fluidity Framework to add arbitrary code to the consensus mechansim of their autonomous Smart Chain.
+This developer can utilize Komodo's Antara Framework to add arbitrary code to the consensus mechansim of their autonomous Smart Chain.

-Although the Fluidity Framework can be compatible with essentially all mainstream programming languages, at this time we encourage all developers to stay close to the C/C++ languages.
+Although the Antara Framework can be compatible with essentially all mainstream programming languages, at this time we encourage developers to stay close to the C/C++ languages.

 ### The Cost of a Smart Chain